 Evidence of your child's progress and achievements is recorded in their Tapestry Learning Journal.
 This will be available for you to view online in due course and further information will follow regarding access to your child's online journal.

-Year: Reception Autumn Term 2023 Elm Class Topic: We are Britain/People who help us
+Year: Reception Autumn Term 2024 Elm Class Topic: All About Me

 Personal, Social and Emotional Development